-- 1. To receive the Statutory Financial Statements for the year ended 31 March 2013 together with the Directors' and Auditors' Reports thereon. - 2.
-To approve the payment of Directors' Fees amounting to RM19,000.00 for the year ended 31 Resolution 2 March 2013. - 3.
-To re-elect Ms Gan Pik Mui who retires in accordance with Article 82 of the Company's Articles Resolution 3 of Association. - 4.
-To consider and if thought fit, to pass the following Ordinary Resolution in accordance with Section 129 of the Companies Act, 1965:- - "THAT Mr Liaw Boo Lai @ Leow Bong Lai, retiring pursuant to Section 129(6) of the Companies Act, 1965, be and is hereby re-appointed as a Director of the Company to hold office until the next Annual General Meeting." - 5.
-To re-appoint Messrs KPMG as auditors of the Company for the ensuing year and to authorise Resolution 5 the Directors to fix their remuneration.

-As Special Business

-To consider and if thought fit, pass the following ordinary resolution:

-6. Authority to Allot Shares Pursuant to Section 132D of the Companies Act, 1965

-Resolution 6

-Resolution 4

-"THAT subject always to the Companies Act, 1965 and the approvals of the relevant Governmental and/or regulatory authorities, the Directors be and are hereby empowered, pursuant to Section 132D of the Companies Act, 1965, to issue shares in the Company from time to time upon such terms and conditions, and for such purposes and to such person or persons whomsoever as the Directors may deem fit provided that the aggregate number of shares issued pursuant to this resolution does not exceed 10% of the issued share capital of the Company for the time being, and that the Directors be and are empowered to obtain the approval from Bursa Malaysia Securities Berhad ("Bursa Securities") for the listing and quotation for the additional shares so issued and that such authority shall continue in force until the conclusion of the next Annual General Meeting of the Company."
+1. To receive the Statutory Financial Statements for the year ended 31 March 2014 together with the Directors' and Auditors' Reports thereon.
+Resolution 1 2.
+To approve the payment of Directors' Fees amounting to RM19,000.00 for the year ended 31 March 2014.
+Resolution 2 3.
+To re-elect Mr Loy Kwee Keow who retires in accordance with Article 82 of the Company's Articles of Association.
+Resolution 3 4.
+To consider and if thought fit, to pass the following Ordinary Resolution in accordance with Section 129 of the Companies Act, 1965:- "THAT Mr Liaw Boo Lai @ Leow Bong Lai, retiring pursuant to Section 129(6) of the Companies Act, 1965, be and is hereby re-appointed as a Director of the Company to hold office until the next Annual General Meeting."
+Resolution 4 5.
+To re-appoint Messrs KPMG as auditors of the Company for the ensuing year and to authorise the Directors to fix their remuneration.
+Resolution 5 As S pecial Business То с onsider and if thought fit, pass the following ordinary resolutions: 6.
+Proposed Retention of Independent Directors in accordance with the Malaysian Code on Corporate Governance 2012 (a) "THAT subject to the passing of Ordinary Resolution 3, authority be and is hereby given to Mr Loy Kwee Keow who has served as an Independent Non-Executive Director of the Company for a cumulative term of more than nine (9) years to continue to act as an Independent Non-Executive Director of the Company."
+Resolution 6 (b) "THAT subject to the passing of Ordinary Resolution 4, authority be and is hereby given to Mr Liaw Boo Lai @ Leow Bong Lai who has served as an Independent Non-Executive Director of the Company for a cumulative term of more than nine (9) years to continue to act as an Independent Non-Executive Director of the Company."
+Resolution 7 7.
+Authority to Allot Shares Pursuant to Section 132D of the Companies Act, 1965 Resolution 8 "THAT subject always to the Companies Act, 1965 and the approvals of the relevant Governmental and/or regulatory authorities, the Directors be and are hereby empowered, pursuant to Section 132D of the Companies Act, 1965, to issue shares in the Company from time to time upon such terms and conditions, and for such purposes and to such person or persons whomsoever as the Directors may deem fit provided that the aggregate number of shares issued pursuant to this resolution does not exceed 10% of the issued share capital of the Company for the time being, and that the Directors be and are empowered to obtain the approval from Bursa Malaysia Securities Berhad ("Bursa Securities") for the listing and quotation for the additional shares so issued and that such authority shall continue in force until the conclusion of the next Annual General Meeting of the Company."

-7. To consider any other business of which due notice shall have been given.
+8. To consider any other business of which due notice shall have been given.